 Unique and Fascinating Round Tarot Deck

-This piece concludes the interpretations of the last 7 cards of the Major Arcana, or Soul cards, of the Motherpeace Round Tarot Deck.
-They created a very heart centered and emotional deck, very unique not only for its time, but still relevant today.
+This concludes the interpretations of the Major Arcana, or Soul cards, of the Motherpeace Round Tarot Deck.
+They created a very heart-centered and emotional deck that was very unique for its time and is still relevant today.
 I will have discussed every one of its 78 cards when this piece is finished, thus ending my shared study of Motherpeace with you.
-I hope you have enjoyed it, learned something new about yourself and motivations, and may consider learning to read the Tarot yourself, be it the Motherpeace or any other Tarot deck.
+I hope you have enjoyed it, learned something new about yourself and motivations, and may consider learning to read the Tarot yourself—be it the Motherpeace or any other Tarot deck.

 15—The Devil—This is a card one does not really like to see in a reading.
 People influenced by the Devil are usually stuck in a spiral of negativity in their lives.
 This could take the form of an abusive relationship, drug and drinking addictions, a bout of depression, or feelings of hopelessness about life.
 The querent can get out of any of these bad situations, but is afraid to try to break away from them.
 In Motherpeace, The Devil has placed his seat above all the people in the card, and they are bound together loosely by chains.
 He keeps them in line by enticing or taunting them with things he knows they like or want, thus gaining power over them.